 Have y’a’ll been experiencing anything similar?
 Have you been experiencing this journey of revelation and increased enlightenment with me too?
 Have you gone from believing the Constitution is of upmost importance to actually truly understanding its significance in a new way?

 I truly hope so, and I hope that you are bringing as many of your friends and family along with you as possible.
 You see, if people would stop to listen and consider what we’re saying about the Constitution, they’d realize that we’re all pretty much on the same page.

 No one wants government to have arbitrary or limitless power (except maybe…government 😉).
 It’s just that most people have never realized that many of the “policies” they are demanding of government would require government to break the one barrier in between government and arbitrary power.

-So, given the significance and the weight of the Constitution, I believe that it would do all of us some good to take a few weeks, maybe a few months even, to learn about what the creators of the Constitution meant when writing the Constitution.
+So, given the significance and the weight of the Constitution, I believe that it would do all of us some good to take a few weeks to revisit my posts on the Federalist Papers.
+We should look at what the creators of the Constitution meant when writing the Constitution.

 And the best way to do this is to read the papers they wrote in defense of their document.

 James Madison, Alexander Hamilton and John Jay collectively wrote 85 essays, now called the Federalist Papers, in defense of the new Constitution.